SETI in 2020: Theory of ETIs ( papers)

 \subsection{The Drake Equation and the Fermi Paradox}

 The most ubiquitous topics for theory papers in SETI are the Drake Equation and the Fermi Paradox.
-Indeed, the topic predates modern SETI, with the Fermi Paradox ostensibly going back to Fermi's lunchtime discussion in 1950 \citep{FermiParadox} \citep[and in truth much farther, see, e.g., Chapter 8 of][]{LingamBook} and early Drake-like calculations going back at least as far as \citet{Maunder1913} \citep[as][pointed out in a recent research note]{Lorenz2020} .
+Indeed, the topic predates modern SETI, with the Fermi Paradox ostensibly going back to Fermi's lunchtime discussion in 1950 \citep{FermiParadox} \citep[and in truth much farther, see, e.g., Chapter 8 of][]{LingamBook} and early Drake-like calculations going back at least as far as \citet{Maunder1913} \citep[as][pointed out in a recent research note]{Lorenz2020}.
 I categorize papers here rather broadly, including papers on the ``Great Filter'' \citep{Filter} and similar considerations.

-\citet{DeVisscher2020} argued from the Drake Equation that artificial intelligences should outnumber biological ones in the galaxy. \citet{Tsumura2020} used the history of extinctions on Earth to attempt to constrain the $f_i$ term in the Drake Equation. \citet{Kipping2020a} examined what life's early and intelligence's late emergence on Earth tells us about $f_l$ and $f_i$. \citet{Westby2020} performed a Drake Equation calculation with loose and strong priors based on Earth life (which they call the ``weak'' and ``strong'' Copernican limits).
+\citet{DeVisscher2020} argued from the Drake Equation that artificial intelligences should outnumber biological ones in the galaxy. \citet{Tsumura2020} used the history of extinctions on Earth to attempt to constrain the $f_i$ term in the Drake Equation. \citet{Kipping2020a} examined what life's early and intelligence's late emergence on Earth tells us about $f_l$ and $f_i$. \citet{Westby2020} performed a Drake Equation calculation with loose and strong priors based on Earth life (which they call the ``weak'' and ``strong'' Copernican limits). \citet{Zhang2020_Drake} provided a derivation of a form of the Drake Equation, and discussed it from the perspective of a transmitting species, in the context of the Arecibo message and fast radio bursts.

 \citet{Prantzos2020} and \citet{Lares2020a} both performed Monte Carlo simulations of the rise and fall of technological life in the galaxy, exploring the likelihood of contact via communication given various assumptions. \citeauthor{Prantzos2020} emphasized the importance of the $L$ term in the Drake Equation, and \citeauthor{Lares2020a} emphasized that contact is most likely to occur just after the discovery of the relevant communicative technology.